DenizenScript/Denizen-For-Bukkit-Docs/source/docs/glossary.rst

 .. note::

-    These same actions can be applied to the :guilabel:`yaml` command.
+    These actions can also be applied to the :guilabel:`yaml` command.

 `To Top of Page`_